braice/MuMuDVB/doc/README.txt

 Without autoconfiguration, you have to set the transponder parameters, and for each channel, the multicast ip, the name and the PIDs (PMT, audio, video, teletext etc...)

-At the end of autoconfiguration, MuMuDVB generates a config file with the discovered parameters.
-This file is: `/var/run/mumudvb/mumudvb_generated_conf_card%d_tuner%d`

 If the PIDs are changed, MuMuDVB will automatically update the channels except if you put `autoconf_pid_update=0` in your configuration file.

 MuMuDVB is able to do two kinds of autoconfiguration: